Badenoch criticises Tory plotters but does not rule out leadership bid

 Ms Badenoch revealed on Sunday she had called the former Cabinet minister after he wrote an op-ed in the Telegraph calling for a new leader to ask him “what on earth he was doing”.

-“This is exactly the sort of thing that we have to stop doing in public,” Ms Badenoch told Sunday with Laura Kuenssberg.
+“This is exactly the sort of thing that we have to stop doing in public,” Ms Badenoch said.

 “We can have private discussions about what is going wrong, and I actually think it is healthy for us to have a debate.
 For there not to be a debate is unhealthy, but to put all that in front of the public is contributing to the belief that we are more focused on internal matters than external matters, and that is not true.”